MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 ### Deployment

 Heroku is an easy and free/inexpensive platform on which to deploy a full-stack MERN application.
 Included here is a `Procfile` and script command `heroku-postbuild` that enables easy deployment via `git push heroku master` (after you've installed the heroku cli, etc.).
-The only other thing you need to do is copy/paste over your environment vars to heroku via its dashboard or by using the heroku cli tool.
+You'll then need to copy/paste over your environment vars to heroku via its dashboard (or by using the heroku cli tool).

+Finally, you'll need a mongodb service to connect your backend to.
+Most mongodb services will provide a free-light sandbox to connect to.
+Mongo atlas is straight forward to learn/use.
+Once you have a cluster set up and have obtained a uri, copy it over to your 'MONGODB_REMOTE_URI' env var in heroku, and hopefully your full-stack MERN app will be fully functional.

 ### VSCode